 Designing a Demonstration of Student Learning

-Designing a demonstration of student learning simply involves designing or modifying a course or program assignment based on the relevant learning outcomes as well as developing a rubric for use in determining how effectively students learned.
+Designing a demonstration of student learning simply involves creating or modifying a course or program assignment based on the relevant learning outcomes as well as developing a rubric for use in determining how effectively students learned.